dotnet/designs/accepted/2021/install-location-per-architecture.md

 By far the most common use case for environment variable overrides is usage of private install locations.
 In that case it's almost always the case that only one architecture is needed.
 For these cases the existing `DOTNET_ROOT` can be used.
-Going forward we may recommend to switch to architecture specific environment variables, but it may not be necessary.

-In cases where multiple architectures are potentially supported (like our SDK) the architecture specific environment variables should be used.
+We will keep recommending to use `DOTNET_ROOT` unless the specific scenario requires multiple architecture support (like our SDK).

 For example on arm64 macOS, the setup could be: